 - Scenario 2: You bill your client bi-weekly and pay your employees bi-weekly.
 In this case because both are processed bi-weekly, leave the customer's billing frequency as "weekly".
 In the weeks that you do not bill/pay, you will have "blank" weeks that show zero transactions for that customer.
 Then, on the weeks that you do bill/pay you will have two weeks worth of transactions, all included in one invoice.
 For help on this topic, please see the How to Process Bi-Weekly Payroll Article.
 The remainder of this article does not apply to your scenario.
 Customer record setup:

-2. Once there, expand the (1.) invoice setup section and navigate to the (2.) billing setup page:
+- Once there, expand the (1.) invoice setup section and navigate to the (2.) billing setup page:♦

 Key in time, proof timecards, and process payroll as normal.
 Your current process for these three steps should not be impacted by a bi-weekly invoiced client.

-♦4.
-Select the transactions you are ready to bill for and continue through the invoicing wizard as normal.
-The produced invoice will include the held off transactions from last week and the new transactions belonging to the open week.
+- Select the transactions you are ready to bill for and continue through the invoicing wizard as normal.
+The produced invoice will include the held off transactions from the last month and the new transactions belonging to the open week.